This guide provides a list of links to a variety of resources that can help you understand the rapidly evolving concept and use of generative AI.

 Welcome!

-This guide has been designed to give you easy access to the resources most frequently used for research on AI.
+This guide has been designed to give you easy access to the resources most frequently used for research on generative AI.
 The home page of this guide will provide you with information about how and when you can contact reference librarians.
 Use the tabs on the top of the page to access specific resources.

-This tab is a good portal to various links on the role of AI in research, education, and life skills.
+This tab is a good portal to various links on the role of generative AI in research, education, and life skills.

 Socrates believed in the importance of questions.
 So does AI!
 This page will offer you a range of links on the art of AI prompts and the use of AI in both text and audio-visual creations.